-As of the end of September 2022, operating assets were slightly lower than at the end of FY3/22, having declined ¥3.3bn to ¥160.8bn.
-On the other hand, ROA improved to 3.1% (2.6% in the year-earlier period), leading to ordinary profit of ¥2.6bn (up ¥0.3bn YoY).
-Although the Company struggled to accumulate operating assets due to the prolongation of delivery times for new cars against the backdrop of the global shortage of semiconductors, the soaring used car market and strong rental income of overseas affiliates contributed to the increase in profit.
-In terms of activities, the Company approached new business domains, including participating in a proof-of-concept test targeting the implementation of autonomous vehicles1 and the building of GREEN FORK2, a forklift lease package that utilizes a reused battery.
+As of the end of FY3/23, the balance of operating assets was ¥171.3bn (¥7.2bn more than at the end of FY3/22), ROA improved to 3.4% (1.9% in the year-earlier period), and ordinary profit was ¥5.7bn (up ¥2.4bn YoY), marking a huge increase in profit.
+Although the balance of operating assets increased following the expansion of the Group\1, domestic growth slumped, apparently due to the prolongation of delivery times for new cars against the backdrop of the global shortage of semiconductors.
+The significant improvement in ROA was largely due to contributions from an upturn in gain on sales driven by the soaring used car market and earnings from equity-method investments from overseas affiliates.
+In terms of activities, the Company approached new business domains, including proposing an EV one-stop service\2 and building the GREEN FORK\3 forklift lease package.